 The strength that you develop through riding can be applied to other areas of your life, too.

 There's no room in the saddle for fear or anger.
-As a rider, you will learn emotional control techniques which you can use in your overall life.
+As an equestrian, you will learn emotional control techniques which you can use in your overall life.
 Whether it's dealing with an overly energetic horse while trail riding or going back to the barn after a disappointing show, experienced riders learn understand how to control their emotions.

 Sometimes in riding, you have to learn to sit back, take a breath, and try things over again.
 Learning to be patient can be therapeutic and this skill will benefit you in other areas, too.

 READ MORE: 10 Things I Learned from an Ex-Racehorse